m-click/mcpdf/README.md

 # Mcpdf

-Mcpdf fixes PDFtk's unicode issues, so you can write Łódź into your forms.
-Mcpdf aims to become a drop-in replacement for PDFtk.
+Mcpdf is an alternative to PDFtk with fixed unicode issues, so you can write Łódź into your forms.

-It is essentially a command line interface to the [iText PDF library](http://itextpdf.com/product/itext) with a PDFtk compatible syntax.
+It implements a small subset of PDFtk for which it implements compatible command line interface, so it can be used as a drop-in replacement for this subset of commands.

+Internally it uses the [iText PDF library](http://itextpdf.com/product/itext).

 ## Getting Started